isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 More details about BigQuery costs can be found in the Google `documentation <https://cloud.google.com/bigquery/pricing>`_.
 There are two basic types of costs: storage costs and usage costs.
-ISB-CGC is hosting these PanCan Atlas tables in BigQuery and is paying for the storage costs (with support from NCI).
+ISB-CGC is hosting these PanCancer Atlas tables in BigQuery and is paying for the storage costs (with support from NCI).
-The size of each PanCan Atlas table is less than 1.5 GB and therefore costs less than $0.25 per year to store.
+The size of each PanCancer Atlas table is less than 1.5 GB and therefore costs less than $0.25 per year to store.

 The main costs associated with using BigQuery are the query costs.
 BigQuery is a cloud-based massively parallel analytic engine which can scan terabytes of data in seconds.